fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Each player chooses from the permanents they controls an artifact, a creature, an enchantment, and a land, then sacrifices the rest.
+Each player chooses from the permanents they control an artifact, a creature, an enchantment, and a land, then sacrifices the rest.

 Cathartic Adept U
 ---------------